sfeister/sidekick-epics-docs/docs/model3/model3-bookshelf-assembly.md

 1. Get a small board (smaller than any bookshelf level) and place all assembled photodetectors and lasers atop of it.

-1. Temporarily power the lasers using a 3V power source, and examine the detector output using an voltmeter.
+1. Temporarily power the lasers using a 3V power source, and examine the detector output using a voltmeter.

 1. Using your voltmeter as feedback of alignment, use super glue to align and super glue the lasers and photodiodes, onto the small board.

 1. Disconnect your power supply and voltmeter.
 Move your assembled small board onto the Physics/Interaction level.
-This level is now complete.
+The Physics/Interaction Level is now complete.

 ### Build the Device Level